adammoss/montepython_public/README.rst

-This version of MonetPython is modified to work with NeuralNest.
-This nested sampler can be invoked via
+This version of MontePython is modified to work with NeuralNest.
+The nested sampler can be invoked via

 .. code::

-    python montepython/MontePython.py run -o chains/nn_nested -p input/example.param -m NN --NN_sampler nested --NN_n_live_points 100
+    python montepython/MontePython.py run -o chains/test -p input/example.param -m NN --NN_sampler nested --NN_n_live_points 100

 Note the parameter file requires bounded parameters for nested sampling.